Quick overview:

 When is "Cortana" coming?

-To drive forward the development of such applications, the software company merged its speech recognition development team with the Bing search engine team back in 2011.
+In order to drive forward the development of such applications, the software company merged its speech recognition development team with the Bing search engine team back in 2011.

 On Windows Tweaks you will find time-saving tech guides for PC, software & Microsoft.
 For a stress-free digital everyday life.
 Already we have been "tweaking" Windows since 1998 and just won't stop!